Need Computer Help? Got Questions?

 IMAP

-Optional: If you're setting up a POP3 account, under Delivery, select Leave a Copy of Messages on the Server.
+10. Optional: If you're setting up a POP3 account, under Delivery, select Leave a Copy of Messages on the Server.
 Select x amount of days to keep messages.
 Something like 7-15 days.
-Keep in mind, anything longer may affect your account's available disk space on our server.
-It depends on the volume and attachment sizes of the email you receive.

 That's it.
 Go ahead and check your email.
 If you don't see any messages, press F9 on your keyboard or click Send/Receive.
 To make sure you can send messages, try composing an email and sending it to yourself.

-• If the Microsoft Outlook Startup Wizard displays, in the Wizard, click Next, and then, on the E-mail Accounts page, click Next.
+• If the Microsoft Outlook Startup Wizard displays, click Next, and then on the E-mail Accounts page, click Next.

-2. On the Add Account page, click Manual setup or additional server types, and then click Next.
+2. On the Add Account page, click Manual setup or additional server types, and click Next.

-3. On the Choose Service page, select POP or IMAP, and then click Next.
+3. On the Choose Service page, select POP or IMAP, and click Next.

 4. Enter Your Name and E-mail Address.